codeceptjs/CodeceptJS/docs/quickstart.md

 or locally

 ```
-npm install --save-dev codeceptjs-webdriverio
+npm install codeceptjs-webdriverio --save-dev
 ```

-To install CodeceptJS without any backends use `codeceptjs` package.
+* To test with Nightmare install `codeceptjs-nightmare` package
+* To test with Protractor install `codeceptjs-protractor` package
+* For additional options see [Installation guide](http://codecept.io/installation/).

 ## Setup